arshpunia/shark-chain/README.md

 Please note that `task-name` needs to be in today's TODO list for shark-chain to recognize the task and mark it as complete.

-Running this command will also report your completion ratio for today, in addition to the mean completion ratio for the week.
+Running this command will also report your completion ratio for today, in addition to the mean completion ratio for the current week.

+You will also see a donut chart displaying the percentage of tasks completed and the percentage you are yet to attack.

 ## Marking an auxiliary task as completed ##